Cyborgscode/Personal-Voice-Assistent/README.md

 ATTN: previouse installation procedures focused on a private, one user only installation.
 We now focus on a MULTI-USER systemwide installation.
 ####

-PVA is now fully aware of `systemd --user` actions and freedesktop directorystructures
+PVA is now fully aware of freedesktop directorystructures and makes use of it.

 ## Installation: